310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors.md

 {% bubble Chiaki curious %}
 The inside of the dome is practically an alternate world.

-I heard that all participants were split between four venues: the “Prince Castle”, “Gourmet District”, “Soukei Pagoda”[^17], and the “Arena”…
+I heard that all participants were split between four venues: the “Prince Castle”, “Gourmet District”, “Twin Rooster Pagoda”, and the “Arena”…

 So there’s a castle, district, pagoda… and is that other dome-looking building the arena?
 I never imagined they’d construct it to actually <em>look</em> like an arena, not just be one in name…
 {% endbubble %}